serverwentdown/wireguard-negotiator/README.md

 ## Server

-The "server" manages a WireGuard interface, ~~treating a WireGuard configuration file as a database~~ (TODO).
+The "server" manages a WireGuard interface, treating a WireGuard configuration file as a database.
 It assumes this interface and configuration exists.
-It only adds new peers to the configuration file and interface, and does not delete existing configuration.

 ```
 wireguard-negotiator server --endpoint wireguard-endpoint:port
 ```

+1. On start:
+   1. Read and apply WireGuard configuration file if `--apply-on-start` is set (Equivalent to wg setconf)
+   2. Read from interface PublicKey and ListenPort
+   3. Read from interface all IPNets
+2. On request:
+   1. Check if PublicKey is already configured in a Peer or pending
+   2. Assign first/random available IP for every interface IPNet
+      1. Unavailable is any existing interface IPNets, Peer AllowedIPs and pending IPs
+   3. Gate requests
+   4. Switch rejected
+      1. If rejected, remove from pending
+   5. Apply Config with ReplacePeers false and new Peer
+   6. Save Device into WireGuard configuration file (Almost equivalent to wg showconf)
+   7. Return PeerConfigResponse

 It can generate an Ansible inventory on the same system.
 This reads off the same WireGuard configuration file as a database.